MarcoGos/kleenex_pollenradar/README.md

 # Kleenex pollen radar / Scottex

 This is a custom integration of the Kleenex pollen radar/Scottex.
 It will provide information about pollen counts and levels for trees, grass and weeds.
-Information will only be available for positions in the Netherlands, United Kingdom, France, Italy and United States of America as Kleenex/Scottex only provides information for these countries.
+Information will only be available for positions in the Netherlands, United Kingdom, Ireland, France, Italy and United States of America as Kleenex/Scottex only provides information for these countries.

 ## Installation